gokulnath30/Keras-Image-classification/README.md

-# Brain Tuber Prediction using keras image classification
+# Brain Tumor Prediction using keras image classification

 * Collect the dataset and classified the data into folders.